-- 29. PROCEDURES FOR THE

-DISCLOSURE OF A CONFLICT OF

-INTEREST BY A COUNCILLOR OR

-A MEMBER OF A DELEGATED

-COMMITTEE AT A MEETING OF

-THE COUNCIL OR A DELEGATED

-COMMITTEE

-- If a Councillor or member of a Delegated Committee has a conflict of interest in a matter which is to be considered or discussed at a meeting of the Council or the Delegated Committee, the Councillor or member must, if they are attending the meeting, disclose the conflict of interest in accordance with subclause (2), and if applicable, subclause (3).

-- 2) A Councillor or member of a Delegated Committee who has a conflict of interest and is attending the meeting of the Council or Delegated Committee must make a full disclosure of that interest by either advising:
+- 1) If a Councillor or member of a Delegated Committee has a conflict of interest in a matter which is to be considered or discussed at a meeting of the Council or the Delegated Committee, the Councillor or member must, if they are attending the meeting, disclose the conflict of interest in accordance with subclause (2), and if applicable, subclause (3). - 2) A Councillor or member of a Delegated Committee who has a conflict of interest and is attending the meeting of the Council or Delegated Committee must make a full disclosure of that interest by either advising:

-- a) the Council or Delegated Committee at the meeting immediately before the matter is considered at the meeting; or

-- the Chief Executive Officer in writing before the meeting whether the interest is a general conflict of interest or a material conflict of interest, and the nature of the interest.

-- 3) If the Councillor or member advised the Chief

-- Executive Officer of the details under paragraph (b) of subclause (2), the Councillor or member must make a disclosure of the class of interest only to the meeting immediately before the matter is considered at the meeting. - The Chief Executive Officer must- - a) keep written disclosures received under this clause in a secure place for 3 years after the date the Councillor or member of a Delegated Committee who made the disclosure ceases to be a Councillor or member of a Committee; and - b) destroy the written disclosure when the 3 year period referred to in paragraph (a) has expired. - 5) While the matter is being considered or any vote is taken in relation to the matter, the Councillor or member of a Delegated Committee must- - leave the meeting and notify the Mayor or the Chairperson of the Delegated Committee of their departure; and - b) remain outside the room and any gallery or other area in view or hearing of the meeting. - 6) The Mayor or the Chairperson of the Delegated Committee must cause the Councillor or member of a Delegated Committee to be notified that they may return to the meeting after - a) consideration of the matter; and - b) all votes have been cast on the matter. - 7) If a Councillor or member of a Delegated Committee discloses a conflict of interest, the Chief Executive Officer or the Chairperson must record in the minutes of the meeting - a) the declaration of the conflict of interest; and - the classification of the interest that has given rise to the conflict, and if the Councillor or member has disclosed the nature of the interest to the meeting, the nature of the interest.
+- a) the Council or Delegated Committee at the meeting immediately before the matter is considered at the meeting; or - b) the Chief Executive Officer in writing before the meeting whether the interest is a general conflict of interest or a material conflict of interest, or a perceived conflict of interest and the nature of the interest, or perceived conflict of interest. - 3) If the Councillor or member advised the Chief Executive Officer of the details under paragraph (b) of subclause (2), the Councillor or member must make a disclosure of the class of interest only to the meeting immediately before the matter is considered at the meeting. - 4) The Chief Executive Officer must- - a) keep written disclosures received under this clause in a secure place for 3 years after the date the Councillor or member of a Delegated Committee who made the disclosure ceases to be a Councillor or member of a Committee; and - b) destroy the written disclosure when the 3 year period referred to in paragraph (a) has expired. - 5) While the matter is being considered, including any vote being taken in relation to the matter, the Councillor or member of a Delegated Committee must- - a) leave the meeting (either physically if the meeting is being conducted in person or virtually if the meeting is being conducted electronically) and notify the Mayor or the Chairperson of the Delegated Committee of their departure; and - b) remain outside the room and any gallery or other area in view or hearing of the meeting. - 6) The Mayor or the Chairperson of the Delegated Committee must cause the Councillor or member of a Delegated Committee to be notified that they may return to the meeting after - a) consideration of the matter; and - b) all votes have been cast on the matter. - 7) If a Councillor or member of a Delegated Committee discloses a conflict of interest, the Chief Executive Officer or the Chairperson must record in the minutes of the meeting - a) the declaration of the conflict of interest; and - the classification of the interest that has given rise to the conflict, and if the Councillor or member has disclosed the nature of the interest to the meeting, the nature of the interest.